Wizards move on from Spencer Dinwiddie, Montrezl Harrell and add Kristaps Porzingis

 The Wizards find themselves in an interesting position at point guard as Dinwiddie and Holiday were traded away, essentially leaving the team with Raul Neto and Smith.

 Bertans has been a disappointment since singing a five-year, $80 million deal before the 2020 season.
-Known as a sharp-shooting big man, Bertans has shot just 31.9 percent from behind the arc this season.
+Known as a sharpshooting big man, Bertans has shot just 31.9 percent from behind the arc this season.

-Porzingis was the No. 4 overall pick in 2015 and earned the nickname “the unicorn” for his offensive versatility in a 7-foot-3 frame.
+Porzingis, 26, was the No. 4 overall pick in 2015 and earned the nickname “the unicorn” for his offensive versatility in a 7-foot-3 frame.
 He missed the 2018-19 season with a torn ACL and hasn’t played more than 57 games in the two following seasons and has dealt with nagging injuries this season.
 Porzingis is averaging 19.2 points in the games he has played this season to go along with 7.7 rebound and 1.7 blocks.
 His 28.3 three-point percentage, however, is a career low as he’s consistently shot about 35 to 39 percent from behind the arc in his five pervious seasons.

 The all-star was traded from the Knicks in January 2019 to the Mavericks where he was supposed to form a long-term tandem with Luka Doncic.